DanStout/ShortDomains/README.md

      * LastQueryTime column to avoid exceeding limits
  * Store results for domains in DB
  * Admin interface for manually updating whois servers
+ * Store expiry date when available in whois

  Done: